-Loblaw's Retail segment represents the Company's national network of grocery, pharmacy and health and beauty retailers and service providers.
-Underpinned by its purpose to Help Canadians Live Life Well®, Loblaw meets the everyday essential needs of its customers through a portfolio of industry-leading assets.
-The framework centres around Loblaw's strategic three pillars of Delivering Retail Excellence, Driving Growth, and Investing for the Future, while embedding ESG initiatives into everything that Loblaw does.
-The framework is supported by colleagues with a shared set of CORE values and culture principles that encourages colleagues to be authentic, build trust and make connections.
+Loblaw Retail segment represents the Company's national network of grocery, pharmacy and health and beauty retailers and service providers.
+Underpinned by its purpose to Help Canadians Live Life Well®, Loblaw's strategic three pillars of Delivering Retail Excellence, Driving Growth, and Investing for the Future, while embedding ESG initiatives into everything that Loblaw does.
+The framework is supported by colleagues with a shared set of core values and culture principles that encourages colleagues to be authentic, build trust and make connections.
 Loblaw has advanced a number of significant initiatives over the past three years, including those described below.